Commitment on Volunteer Crowdsourcing Platforms: Implications for Growth and Engagement: Model

 \begin{subsection}{Optimal Myopic Policy} In this section, we consider the myopic problem where $T = 1$, or equivalently $\delta=0$.
 In such a setting, the platform chooses the adoption level $z_0$ to maximize $m_{1}(z_0)$.
 Note that, with a slight abuse of notation, we augment $m_1$ by $z_0$ to highlight the role of the decision variable.

 Before presenting the structure of the optimal policy, we provide some intuition.
 First note that $z_0$ does not impact the number of completed donations in period $0$ (accordingly, $d_1$ as defined in \eqref{eq:dt} is independent of $z_0$).
-However, $z_0$ impacts $m_1$ in three ways. (i) The match type influences the growth of the \worker \ pool (as specified in \eqref{eq:vt}). (ii) Adoption replaces the randomness in matching with certainty.
-However, (iii) \temporary \ matches increase the thickness of the spot market in the subsequent period, which improves match efficiency in this spot market.
-To compare the relative impact of effects (ii) and (iii), note that with certainty, each adoption {carried over to the next period} is worth one match; however, increasing both sides of the spot market by one in the next period is worth less than one additional match due to randomness in matching.
-Therefore if adopted matches are preferable for growing the \worker \ pool (i.e., the \gap, namely $\gamma - \alpha + \alpha'$, is negative), we would expect a policy of only adoption ($z_0 = 1$) to be optimal.
+However, $z_0$ impacts $m_1$ in three ways. (i) The match type influences the growth and engagement of the \worker \ pool (as specified in \eqref{eq:vt}). {(ii) One-time matches increase the thickness of the spot market in the subsequent period, which improves match efficiency in this spot market.
+However, (iii) adoption replaces the randomness in matching with certainty.} To compare the relative impact of effects (ii) and (iii), note that with certainty, each adoption {carried over to the next period} is worth one match; however, increasing both sides of the spot market by one in the next period is worth less than one additional match due to randomness in matching.
+Thus if adopted matches are preferable for growing the \worker \ pool (i.e., the \gap\ $\gamma - \alpha + \alpha'$ is negative), we would expect a policy of only adoption ($z_0 = 1$) to be optimal.

-On the other hand, if the \gap \ is positive, then a \temporary \ match is preferable as long as a marginal increase in the number of volunteers translates into a sufficient increase in the number of matches (i.e., if the spot market is thick enough for volunteers).
-Since replacing an adopted match with a \temporary \ match increases the thickness of the spot market for volunteers in the following period, the marginal value of \temporary \ matches should get larger as the adoption fraction decreases.
-These qualitative observations suggest that the number of matches in the next period is quasiconvex in $z_0$, leading to an ``all-or-nothing'' optimal myopic policy.